vuejs/vitepress/docs/guide/routing.md

 docs/getting-started.md -> /getting-started.html
 ```

 You may also customize the root directory in config file via [`srcDir`](/config/app-configs#srcdir) option too.
-The following setting act same as running `vitepress dev docs` command.
+Running `vitepress dev` with the following setting acts same as running `vitepress dev docs` command.

 ```ts
 export default {